Blawness/vorca-studio/prompt-for-ai.md

-# AI Web Agency Landing Page - Development Prompt
+# VorcaStudio Landing Page - Development Prompt

 You are an expert frontend developer specializing in Next.js, Tailwind CSS, and shadcn/ui.
-Your task is to build a modern, responsive landing page for an AI web agency based on the provided documentation.
+Your task is to build a modern, responsive landing page for VorcaStudio based on the provided documentation.

 ## Technology Requirements
 - Next.js 14 (using App Router)